elijahmurimi40/sorting-visualizer/README.md

 	alt="Demo" hspace="20" />

  ## Local setup.
  Before diving in, ensure you have Nodejs installed and yarn as your package manager for a seamless setup of the Sorting Algorithm Visualizer. `npm` can also be used.
 Running the Sorting Algorithm Visualizer locally, first clone the repository.
+This project uses `node version 16`.

  	git clone https://github.com/elijahmurimi40/sorting-visualizer.git